jsr6720/goodreads-csv-to-md/posts/2015-06-24-john-adams.md

 ## My Review 5/5

+### Date Read
+2015/06/24

+### Date Added
+2016/05/31

-Amazing.
+My Thoughts: Amazing.
 The life of John Adams is certainly overlooked as a founding father.
 Could not be happier.<br/><br/>Narrative of a strong man whose defining characteristic was New England purity and integrity.<br/>Jon Adams was the defense attorney for the British soldiers from the Boston massacre, did more to advance the independence cause in congress than any other member. <br/><br/>Founder of the navy and first father-son presidential pair.
 So many good lessons from his life.

 ---